 This cushioned shoe will do you one better: It’s made with memory foam.

-Reviewers swear by these practical booties for being just the right amount of trendy while staying comfortable throughout a long day on your feet.
+Reviewers swear by these practical booties, saying they’re just the right amount of trendy and comfortable enough for a long day on your feet.

 Free People ($168)